LackOfWitness/MN_HomeLoan_Predictive_Model/README.md

 - Average loan amounts by type

 The dynamic county filter provides flexibility for users to examine regional trends, supporting data-driven decision making in loan performance analysis.
+This helps us better to understand the loan application process, the dataset used by the k-neighbors classifier model and the factors that affect the loan approval process.

 ## Future Model Recommendations and Improvements to Consider